Jaskiranjot-Kaur/Wobb-Assignment1/README.md

 React + TypeScript + Vite + Tailwind CSS v4 + Zustand.

 This is the Wobb frontend assignment starter, redesigned and fixed up.
-Below: how to run it, what changed from the original starter, and which libraries got used.
+Below: how to run it,what changed from the original starter, and which libraries got used.

 ---